 By creating a detailed (yet easy-to-understand) Food Safety Plan based on the seven steps listed in this guide, you will drastically reduce the risk of food poisoning or allergy incidents in your business.

-The CIFS Food Handler Certification Course provides a broader understanding of what a Food Safety Plan requires, and can help you and your staff to easily implement and follow a Food Safety Plan for your business.
+The CIFS HACCP Food Safety Plan Kit provides a broader understanding of what a Food Safety Plan requires, and can help you and your staff to easily create, implement and follow a Food Safety Plan for your business.